,

 😐

-Elm Class is our Key Stage One class, which is home to years 1 and 2 children.
+Elm Class is our Key Stage One class, which is home to children in year 1 and 2.
 The class is taught by Mrs Bilal.
 Also, working in the class are Miss Virgoe and Mrs Griffin.
 The class is a safe, warm, welcoming learning environment for all children to develop their acedemic, social and emotional skills.
 Teaching mixes the demands of the National Curriculum with meaningful learning through practical activities.

 We have introduced continuous provision into the timetable to support our Year 1 children with their transition from the Early Years curriculum in Reception to Year 1.
 This enables all children to learn in a free- flow way and promotes pupil choice and agency.